92181/stlviewer/README.md

 WIP 2024.

+This project has it's origins as an advanced NURB modeler, however I decided to branch out a part of the program and created this STL file viewer.

 Various things that can be done are...
 * Import ASCII and binary STL files, export them separately or together as a binary STL file.
 * Rotate, scale and transform imported STL files, indepently or together.